BoyHardy/dspp/README.md

 "If you could be any character, who would you be and why?" <br>
 "Were they a main character" <br>
 "Yea but they're a bad guy..." <br>
-"Yea but they're a massive part, but only the first film.."
+"Yea they're a massive part, but only the first film.."

 It got me wondering... let's remove the cloud of personal opinion.
 Can a data science project objectively group the characters in a way that makes sense and answers our question:
 ### Who are the main characters in The Lord of the Rings films?